 Imaginary fears were trouble enough before your child heard something scary in the news, or learned of a relative’s illness.
 Now she can’t stop asking questions you don’t know how to answer.

-Learn tools to comfort your child when she most needs it, and teach her the skills to cope with the new anxieties and fears that inevitably arise.
+Learn tools to comfort your child when she most needs it, and help her to develop the skills to cope with the fears that are a normal part of getting bigger.
+We can also help you recognize when your child's anxiety may be outside of the norm and requires some additional strategies and support.

 Your toddler just won’t eat, or will eat only six different foods that are cooked to his precise specifications.
 You were never trained as a personal chef and have no desire to start now.
 You can’t continue to put this much time and energy into mealtime, but the alternative – your child’s not eating at all – is so much worse.